 Why: Less than two hours north of Adelaide, the Clare Valley is best known as a wine region but offers plenty of family adventures amid the vines.

-Where to eat: The Sevenhill Hotel is a pub for kids.
+Where to eat: The Sevenhill Hotel is a pub made for kids.
 No, seriously – you’ll like the Clare Valley riesling and seasonal dishes but they’ll love the life-size Jenga, activity mats and board games in the wine cellar.

-What to do: Shark-cage diving with great whites off the shores of Port Lincoln may only attract brave teens but snorkelling in Whyalla with giant cuttlefish that change colours before kids’ eyes will be a dream for all.
+What to do: Shark-cage diving with great whites off the shores of Port Lincoln may only attract brave teens but snorkelling in Whyalla with giant cuttlefish that change colours before your eyes will be a dream for all.
 Spotting migrating whales will seem similarly surreal, as will swimming with dolphins and sea lions at Baird Bay.

 Stay at: Eco-friendly Camel Beach House (open September to April; pictured above), which is set on 100 hectares of private oceanfront – you can see frolicking dolphins and migrating whales from your own deck.